nodiscc/distrib-dl/README.md

 * add support for bittorrent downloads (transmission-cli?)
 * add support for windows 10
 * automatically check for new versions of distributions (RSS feeds?)
-* centos: do not hardcode mirror, let centos.org take us to the closest download
 * integrate with https://github.com/ventoy/Ventoy/
 * support downloading via bittorrent/transmission-cli